JustHelixia/mkdocs/docs/freshrss.md

 3. Then browse for your file and click on **Import**

 ### Adding your feeds manually
-Before it is a good idea to add a category.
+Before you add a feed, it is a good idea to add a category.

 1. Click on **Subscription management**
 2. Navigate to **Add a feed or category**